Things to play around with

 I did the butler voices myself (!), recorded with a made-to-order Mitra 3D Mic Pro, specially imported from India, so that it sounds like someone is really over your shoulder.
 It was then heavily pitch-shifted to make my voice sound like an old man.

-Props and sincere thanks to David Garces for profound help with the arcane and pointerless Swift, Livio Perissin for the awesome character graphics, Jeroen Muller for uncanny pitch shifting, and Abe Gong for the original inspiration, after I saw one of his talks at a Salon hosted by Alton Sun.
+Props and sincere thanks to David Garces for profound help with the arcane and pointerless Swift, Livio Perissin for the charming character graphics, Jeroen Muller for uncanny pitch shifting, and Abe Gong for the original inspiration, after I saw one of his talks at a Salon hosted by Alton Sun.

 Download it now off iTunes.